michellejm/ConflictUrbanism-InfraPolitics/Tutorials/01_MappingData.md

 Now that we have these three different layers we can begin to create maps that highlight the differences between these different ways to measure population.
 We will compose a map that symbolizes each of our three data layers differently.
 We will use graduated symbols to express city population, a choropleth map for population by country and a classified color ramp for the gridded population.
 We will then go over cartographic conventions adding a legend and scale bar to the map and exporting as a PDF.

-*Follow along as we demo this next section, and then create your map composition on your own.
-Be ready to discuss it in class next week.*

 **Proportional  symbols**